“ A good laugh and a long sleep are the best cures in the doctor's book ”

 But for others, sleep does not come so easily.
-It may be that after a long tiring day, which does not end until the moment of going to bed, they are still "wound up" and are unable to relax & fall asleep.
-The responsibilities & activities of the day play on in their heads, while they may also be planning for the next day, instead of being in the present.
+It may be that after an exhausting day, which does not end until the moment of going to bed, they are still “wound up” and are unable to relax & fall asleep.
+The responsibilities & activities of the day may play on in their heads or they may also be planning for the next day, instead of being in the present and unwinding.

 Being able to relax, sleep well & feel rested is in fact the best way to prepare for the next day.
 Here are some suggestions on how you can get a quality night's sleep.